-ITM 310 Server OS and Network Management (3CH):

-Introduction to Operating Systems is a pre-requisite for this course.
-Students learn about operating systems without getting into detail about internal algorithms.
+ITM 310 Server OS and Network Management (3CH): Students learn about operating systems without getting into detail about internal algorithms.
 Case studies involving operating systems and networks are used by students to gain an understanding of how operating systems work and their role in Computers.
 The course covers structures of operating systems, processes and process synchronization, main memory, storage structure mass, file systems, operating system protection and security, virtual machine and UNIX flavours.
 Students learn to monitor, secure and configure an operating system using a UNIX flavours.

-ITM 311 Computer Ethics (3CH): Computer Ethics is an interdisciplinary course.
-This course explains the rapid expansion of information technology and its impact on the society in terms of the ethical and civic challenges.
-The course covers various topics to emphasize the numerous privacy issues brought by the massive systems and technologies such as database systems and data mining.
-The course also highlights the threats of theft that are possible such as theft of Intellectual Property (IP) in the context of government and financial organization's data leaks.
+CIT 311 Computer Ethics (3CH): Computer Ethics is an interdisciplinary course.
+The course reflects the rapid expansion of information technology and the civic and ethical challenges that have emerged from the expansion.
+The course content is organized around a number of issues that are of immediate concern, including threats to privacy from massive database, data mining, high-speed networks, workplace surveillance, the electronic theft of intellectual property, such as music, video, film and text, and catastrophic computer -related accidents such as airplane crashes and nuclear power plant shutdowns.

-ITM 320 Internship (3CH): CCIT offers the Internship program as a graduation requirement for students in the Digital Forensics and Network Security specializations.
+ITM 320 Internship (3CH): CCIT offers the Internship program as a graduation requirement for students in the information technology managment specializations.
 This program allows students link theory to real world practice.
 The student is required to complete 280 working hours within 2 months.
-During this time, the student submits 4 reports explaining the tasks conducted and the skills gained/ improved.
+During this time, the student submits 4 reports explaining the tasks conducted and the skills gained/improved.
 At the end of the semester, the student provides an oral presentation that explains his/her performance during the internship